Cascadia: An Efficient Cascade Serving System for Large Language Models: Introduction

 \item \textbf{Cascade-aware load balancing.} The request routing strategy directly impacts the system load of each model in the cascade.
 For instance, if more requests are routed to a particular model, its load increases; the resource allocation and deployment strategy for that model should then be adjusted to balance loads across all models.
 Consequently, the deployment of multiple models must be co‑optimized with the routing strategy to manage load across the cascade. \end{itemize} In order to overcome these challenges, we propose \sys, a novel cascade serving system that is optimized for LLM characteristics and that co‐optimizes the deployment of multiple models in the cascade together with the request routing strategy.
 Our contributions are as follows:

-\begin{itemize}[leftmargin=*] \item \textbf{\underline{Contribution 1.}} We formulate cascade serving—covering system deployment and request routing—as a constrained optimization problem.
-To solve it efficiently, we propose a bi-level approach that jointly optimizes deployment and routing.
-The \emph{inner} level uses mixed-integer linear programming (MILP) to determine the optimal deployment plan given a routing strategy, while the \emph{outer} level applies a weighted Tchebycheff method to optimize routing, balancing latency and quality.
+\begin{itemize} \item \textbf{\underline{Contribution 1.}} We formulate cascade serving—covering system deployment and request routing—as a constrained optimization problem.
+To solve it, we propose a bi-level approach that jointly optimizes deployment and routing.
+The \emph{deployment} level uses mixed-integer linear programming (MILP) to determine the optimal deployment plan given a routing strategy, while the \emph{routing} level applies a \jyh{Chebyshev-guided} method to optimize routing, balancing latency and quality.

 \item \textbf{\underline{Contribution 2.}} We implement \sys, an efficient cascade serving system tailored to LLMs. \sys enables an adaptive model cascade paradigm that allocates resources and routes requests across a hierarchy of model sizes (e.g., small, medium, and large), thereby balancing response latency and output quality.
 Within each cascade stage, \sys supports various parallelism strategies (e.g., tensor and pipeline parallelism), which allows it to automatically select the optimal strategy based on model size, incoming workload, and routing decisions.